liddiard/google-sheet-s3/README.md

 # <img src="https://github.com/liddiard/google-sheet-s3/blob/master/img/icon.png?raw=true" alt="logo" width="64px" /> google-sheet-s3

-[Google Apps Script](https://developers.google.com/apps-script/) that publishes a Google Sheet to Amazon S3 as a JSON file.
+A [Google Apps Script](https://developers.google.com/apps-script/) that publishes a Google Sheet to Amazon S3 as a JSON file.
 Auto-updates on edit & maintains data types.
 Creates an array of objects keyed by column header.

 Turn a spreadsheet like this: